Sanpoil River: History

 The river valley is the hereditary home of the Sanpoil people, the Interior Salish who are now part of the Colville Confederated Tribes.
 The term Sanpoil is from the Okanagan term [snpʕʷílx], meaning "people of the gray country", or "gray as far as one can see".
+Its noted that early misattribution of the name was to a "possible Spanish" origin, and that early translations of the name to English included Hudson's Bay Companys 1825 "Lampoile" by John Work and David Douglas's 1826 "Cinqpoil".

 The mouth and lower river valley of the Sanpoil was visited by David Thompson and his party on July 3, 1811, after the first day of his journey down the Columbia River.
 This was the first visit to the lower Sanpoil valley by Europeans, and was done on commission of the Canadian fur trading North West Company who were looking to chart the Columbia for trade routes.

 On January 2, 1902, the Spokane and British Columbia Railway was approved by the Secretary of the Interior to conduct surveying for a southern line though the Colville Reservation along the Sanpoil River.
 The full extent of the line was a proposed 140 mi route connecting Republic to Spokane, Washington.
 With the 1905 reorganization of the company into the Spokane and British Columbia Railway, an additional $4,000,000 in stocks was authorized for the southern line.
 However, as of a 1915 valuation by the US Commerce Commission, little actual building or prep work had been made on the southern route due to building debts, and none of the additional stocks had been issued.

 A series of dams were proposed and investigated along the course of the Sanpoil River prior to 1930, though none would be built.
 The six sites were spaced along the lower Sanpoil from 7 miles south of the West Fork Sanpoil River confluence to 6 miles north of the old Keller townsite.
 From upstream to downstream they were to be named Devils Elbow Dam #3, Devils Elbow #2, Devils Elbow #1, Louis Creek Dam, Iron Creek Dam, and Sanpoil Dam; each of the dams was to create small retention pools for general domestic use.

 In early 2017, heavy rains combined with intense snowmelt throughout the Sanpoil River Basin resulted in the worst flooding that had been seen in the valley in decades.
 The flooding washed out at least one house and the west embankment for the State Route 21 bridge over the West Fork Sanpoil River.
 The highway was impassable through the section for over two weeks, until the Washington State Department of Transportation completed installation of a temporary one lane bailey bridge over the river from surplus bridge parts.
 The bridge was not fully replaced and officially reopened for full traffic use until October 2020, with construction of the permanent replacement bridge starting in early 2020.